Concordium/concordium.github.io/source/mainnet/net/web3-id/concordia.rst

 To get started, get verifiable credentials for your accounts (e.g. one for Discord, one for Telegram) in the **Issue credentials** drop-down.

-In the **Verification** drop-down, you prove ownership of the accounts for the verifiable credentials you added to your |bw|.
+In the **Verification** drop-down, you prove ownership of the social media accounts for the verifiable credentials you added to your |bw|.

 The Concordia Social media verifier also helps you check that your verification was completed successfully in the **Check verification** drop-down.